Faculty Owl Leader Program

 - Attend an orientation for Faculty OWL Leaders

-Dr. Lori Dassa is a Core Teaching Instructor in the Department of Teaching and Learning at FAU, where she has been teaching courses in Effective Teaching Practices and Beginning Reading for over 7 years.
-Her areas of interest are teacher retention, developmentally appropriate practices for young children and critical literacy.
+Dr. Lori Dassa is an Assistant Professor in the Department of Teaching and Learning and Coordinator of Effective Teaching Practices at FAU, where she has been teaching courses in Effective Teaching Practices and Beginning Reading for over 8 years.
+Her areas of interest are teacher preparation and teacher retention.
+She has also researched in the areas of developmentally appropriate practices for young children and critical literacy.
 She has published two books related to helping elementary school teachers pass state exams and how to be successful professionals once they become a teacher.
 She has earned a Master of Education in PreK/Primary education and a Doctorate in Curriculum and Instruction.
 She also was an adjunct professor at Nova Southeastern University in their primary education department.
-This semester she accepted the role as Co-Counselor of FAU’s Chapter of the Honor Society of Kappa Delta Phi.
+She also carries the role as Co-Counselor of FAU’s Chapter of the Honor Society of Kappa Delta Phi.

 Renee de Roche, C.P.A. is an Instructor in the School of Accounting and an alumna of FAU’s Master of Accounting program.
 She is a Certified Public Accountant and a Certified eLearning Designer for online courses.
 Her areas of interest include corporate accounting, accounting information systems, internal controls, and professional ethics.
 She has been involved in student orientation and mentoring programs since her days as an undergraduate at the University of Southern California’s School of Business, and she believes that making lasting connections with students and faculty is essential to the university experience.
 Her favorite things to do when she is not teaching include hiking, camping, kayaking, and traveling.